apache/incubator-teaclave/docker/README.md

 The build dockerfile (`build.ubuntu-{1604,1804}.Dockerfile`) only contains minimal dependencies to build and test the project.
-To use them, you can directly use images from Docker Hub with:
+To use them, you can directly use pre-built docker images from Docker Hub with:

 ```
 $ docker run --rm \